Adrianchin/AWS_SSA-03/README.md

 #### Simple Workflow Service (SWF)
 - Service that makes it easy to coordinate work across distributed application components using visual workflows
 - You define state machines that describe your workflow as a series of steps, their relationships and their inputs and their input and outputs
+- Assigns workers based on your workflow, prevents duplication of tasks

 #### Networking
 - AAAA records - IPv6